typesense/typesense-website/docs-site/content/guide/migrating-from-algolia.md

 A few widgets need [small changes](https://github.com/typesense/typesense-instantsearch-adapter#widget-specific-instructions) to use them with Typesense.

-## Geo-Distributed Clusters

-Algolia calls their Geo-Distributed CDN-like search offering [Distributed Search Network](https://www.algolia.com/doc/guides/scaling/distributed-search-network-dsn/), and is only available for customers who pay annually, as a paid add-on.

-In Typesense Cloud, Geo-Distributed CDN-like search offering is called a Search Delivery Network, and is available to all users as a configuration you can choose when you create a new cluster.

-## Pricing Model

-Algolia charges by the number of records and number of searches (or key strokes if you've implemented search-as-you-type), and you pay for the max of these two dimensions, along with overages if you go over your plan limit.
-So if you have high traffic and low number of records or low traffic and large number of records, you'll be paying for the larger number of the two.

-**Typesense is free and open source, and can be self-hosted for free.**

-Typesense also offers a hosted search service called [Typesense Cloud](https://cloud.typesense.org).
-Typesense Cloud pricing is based on the amount of [RAM & CPU](./system-requirements.md) you need to index your data and support your desired traffic concurrency respectively.
-It's a flat hourly fee depending on the configuration you choose, plus standard bandwidth charges, similar to AWS, GCP, etc.
-There are no per-record or per-search charges unlike Algolia.
-You can throw as much traffic or data at your cluster as it can handle.
-We've seen this pricing model save up to 95% in search costs for users switching from Algolia to Typesense Cloud.

 ## Exporting Data from Algolia into Typesense

 Here's quick one-liner to export data from your Algolia index into a JSONL file.